Everyone needs a vacation — even a Minion of Death

 I don’t have a clue how they actually do it; that’s their job and I have my job.
 I think it’s probably by genetics, a person’s DNA.
 How can they identify these people?
 Think about it: they can check up on anyone while they are in the womb, and they have around nine months to do whatever genetic testing and checking they would need.

 So I have a list of people, about 90% kids and 10% young adults.
-That’s my watch list for San Francisco Bay Area kids and young adults to be watched and in many cases guided so they will turn out the way the Big Boss and his staff think would be best.
+That’s my watch list for San Francisco Bay Area: kids and young adults to be watched and in many cases guided so they will turn out the way the Big Boss and his staff think would be best.
 Why kids?
 Because they are more malleable; even though many parents would argue that their teens are definitely not easy to influence.
-But Minions of Death aren’t parents; we are teens, and the teens on our watch lists — even though they would argue otherwise — watch and listen to what other teens are doing and saying, and being those other teens is our job.
+But Minions of Death aren’t parents; we are teens.
+The teens on our watch lists — even though they would argue otherwise — observe and listen to what other teens are doing and saying then do and say what they’ve seen and heard.
+Being a teen and acting as an influencer for the kids on my list is a major part of my job.

 “Hi.”
 He was talking to me.
 That was a surprise.
-Most kids his age were reticent about talking to strangers, even other teens.
+Most kids his age would be reticent about talking to strangers, even other teens.

 “Hi.
 Like that story?”